Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: Model Fitting

 Markov Chain Monte Carlo Maximum Likelihood (MCML) are a family of algorithms for estimating GLMMs using the full likelihood that treat the random effect terms as missing data, which are simulated on each iteration of the algorithm.
 Estimation can then be achieved to an arbitrary level of precision depending on the number of samples used.
 Approximate methods such as Laplace approximation or quadrature provide significant computational advantages over such approaches, however they may trade-off the quality of parameter and variance estimates versus full likelihood approaches.
 Indeed, the quality of the Laplace approximation method for GLMMs can deteriorate if there are smaller numbers of clustering groups, smaller numbers of observations to estimate the variance components, or if the random effect variance is relatively large.

-The package provides full likelihood model fitting for the range of GLMMs that can be specified using the package via three Markov Chain Monte Carlo maximum likelihood (MCML) algorithms described by \cite{mcculloch1997maximum}.
-Each algorithm has three main steps per iteration: draw samples of the random effects using Markov Chain Monte Carlo (MCMC), the mean function parameters are then estimated conditional on the simulated random effects using a maximum likelihood method, and then the parameters of the multivariate Gaussian likelihood of the random effects are then estimated using maximum likelihood.
+The package provides full likelihood model fitting for the range of GLMMs that can be specified using the package via the MCML algorithms described by \cite{mcculloch1997maximum} or stochastic approximation expectation maximisation (SAEM) \citep{Jank2006}.
+Each algorithm has three main steps per iteration: draw samples of the random effects using Markov Chain Monte Carlo (MCMC), the mean function parameters are then estimated conditional on the simulated random effects, and then the parameters of the multivariate Gaussian likelihood of the random effects are then estimated.
 The process is repeated until convergence.
-An optional simulated likelihood step can be added to the end to refine parameter estimates.
-We describe each step in turn and optimisations; the overall structure of the algorithm is shown in Algorithm \ref{alg:overall}.
+We describe each step in turn and optimisations.